yoshinorin/qualtet/README.md

 ## Remarks

 Qualtet **does not escape HTML** when creating or updating a content if you POST a content with `htmlContent` field.
-Please escape it your self before POST.
+Please escape it yourself before POST.

 ## Examples